rohitndev/Multi-Signal-Demand-Forecasting/README.md

 ---

-*Multi-Signal Demand Forecasting System — backend-only demand forecasting that runs locally for free, and ships to AWS App Runner (ECR + S3 + CloudWatch, via Terraform) when you want it in the cloud.
+*Multi-Signal Demand Forecasting System — demand forecasting that runs locally for free, and ships to AWS App Runner (ECR + S3 + CloudWatch, via Terraform) when you want it in the cloud.
 See [§12](#12-aws-deployment).*